vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1186
 Darkness lies in wait for the lamp to go out,
 And pallor for the embrace to break.
-PS
+(P.S.
+Sundaram)

 1187
 Locked in embrace, I turned a little.
 Seizing that moment, pallor seized me in full. *
-PS, JN
+(P.S.
+Sundaram), (J. Narayanaswamy)

 1188
 "Pallid has she become” blame everyone,
 But none say “He parted her”.
-NV
+(N.V.K.
+Ashraf)

 1189
 If my lord who left me remains free of guilt,
 My pallor is worth all the grief. *
-DL, DZ
+(W.H.
+Drew and  J. Lazarus), (S.M.
+Diaz)

 1190
 I don’t mind being called pallid, so long as
 They don’t blame him for causing it. *
-SI, SB
+(K.R.
+Srinivasa Iyengar), ( Shuddhananda Bharatiar)

 Notes:
 1181.
-An alternate translation, but not close to the original is given by PS.
+An alternate translation, but not close to the original is given by (P.S.
+Sundaram).
 “I agreed to part and so have lost the right to complain of my pallor”.
 120
 Torture of loneliness
 Translators